 - Samuel Cartwright identified drapetomania, a common mental illness among 19th century American slaves that irrationally compelled them to run away from their owners.
 He recommended treatment by flogging.
 It should be noted that this idea was widely mocked even at the time; Cartwright's contemporaries noted that, as European indentured servants would also run away, clearly the disease was European in origin and had been introduced to Africa by slave traders.

 - In the Soviet Union, being a dissident was considered a sign of mental illness, as well — and was used as a thin veil for torture in mental hospitals, disguised as "treatment."

 - And not only in the Soviet Union; Hitler's first euthanasia victims were 28 mental patients, while the United States likewise sometimes classified non-conformity to various legal requirements as mental illness— and subjected victims to similar treatments, despite later being proven wrong.

 - Oppositional Defiant Disorder is a real diagnosis that is often misapplied to any child with behavioral problems, just like ADD is often misapplied to any child who gets bad grades.

 - Any term used to describe the mentally handicapped gets used as an insult.
-Retard is merely the best known in a long line of these - moron and idiot both were once medical terms.
+Retard is merely the best known in a long line of these - moron was once a medical term.
 People, mostly on the internet, often use autistic as a synonym for social ineptitude, or say someone has ADD when they have trouble focusing.
 This process is known as the euphemism treadmill, and is inevitable, due to human love of simile, metaphor, hyperbole, and insult.